in our hands

 They were initially created during the Covid-19 pandemic and provide you with another option for obtaining podiatric advice.

 Who we areOur team of podiatrists have a wide range of expertise, enabling referral within the practice when specialised treatment is required.
-All our podiatrists are members of the College of Podiatry and are regulated by the Health and Care Professions Council.
+All our podiatrists are members of The Royal College of Podiatry and are regulated by the Health and Care Professions Council.
 The podiatrists are supported by our administration team.